CrescentRR/GoARacle/README.md

 8/20/20 8:15pm EST: Fixed sorting.
 Now counts reports in priority score count.
 Visible priority score for a rough estimate of what is in each world/for testing.
 About button now shows reports and priority score (PC) next to each pool.

 8/20/20: Completed usable demo of hint generator.
 Not an executable, but it still should run without needing to fix code.

+## Plans

+-General bugfixes

+-Balance changes with help of feedback

+-Create executable file.
+Please if you know how to make one with all of the files please let me know.

 ## Special Thanks